Unit 3 Introduction: Cities, Societies, and Empires

 The wealth from long-distance trade benefited a small group of elites.
 These elites had special rights and power because they controlled resources.
 To protect their wealth, elites established states.
 This included creating laws, government structures, and armies.
 These measures protected everyone, but especially the wealthy.
 In their pursuit of more power and wealth, elites sometimes led states into large-scale violence and wars.

 The “War Panel” of the Standard of the City of Ur, c.
 2600 BCE.
-Public domain.

-Trevor Getz is Professor of African History at San Francisco State University.
+Trevor Getz The author of this article is Trevor Getz.
+He is Professor of African History at San Francisco State University.
 He has written eleven books on African and world history, including Abina and the Important Men.
 He is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high school and university classes.

 Image credits